wrmadsen/dev-public-opinion/README.md

 1. Languages spoken: For this project, I limit by research to English-speaking countries
 2. Number of Twitter users
 2. Electoral corruption

-## Problems!
-* Bias of Twitter users: Maybe: Younger, more extreme, more outward-looking, etc.
-* Bots: How many Tweets does not represent a single person's views?
-Check research on spotting bots.